 AdFind A free command-line query tool that can be used for gathering information from Active Directory.
+Advanced IP Scanner A fast and powerful network scanner with a user-friendly interface.
+It can locate all computers on your wired or wireless local network and scan their ports.
 At A Windows command that can be used to schedule a command, a script, or a program to run at a specified date and time.
 Cobalt Strike A commercial, full-featured, remote access tool that is described as "adversary simulation software designed to execute targeted attacks and emulate the post-exploitation actions of advanced threat actors.
 The tool's interactive post-exploit capabilities cover the full range of ATT&CK tactics, all executed within a single, integrated system.
+MEGA A cloud storage and file hosting service.
+The service is frequently used to host exfiltrated data from victims.
 Mimikatz An open-source application that allows users to view and save authentication credentials, including Kerberos tickets.
+PingCastle A tool used to enumerate AD and provides an AD map to visualize the hierarchy of trust relationships.
+PowerShell A task automation and configuration management program that includes a command-line shell and the associated scripting language.
 RDP A protocol that provides a user with a graphical interface to connect to another computer over a network connection.
 Rogue Killer Antirootkit Driver A security tool that can be used to terminate and remove malicious processes and programs from a computer.
 Threat actors can abuse the tool to remove or terminate processes during an intrusion. schtasks A utility used to schedule execution of programs or scripts on a Windows system to run at a specific date and time.
-SoftPerfect A network scanner that can ping computers, scan ports, discover shared folders and retrieve practically any information about network devices.
-SystemBC AKA Coroxy.
-A malware written in C that turns infected computers into SOCKS5 proxies.
-Windows Restart Manager A library for reducing required reboots during software updates.
-The tool is often used by threat actors to support the encryption process and retrieve processes running on the system.
-WMI A utility that allows script languages to manage Microsoft Windows personal computers and server.